mirobotech/BEAPER-Pico/Beginner Activities/Numeric-Types.md

 An **integer** is a whole number with no fractional part.
 Most values in microcontroller programs are integers: pin numbers, sensor readings, timing values, loop counters, LED states.
-Integers are fast to compute, take up a predictable amount of memory, and map directly onto the hardware operations of the processor.
+Integers are fast to compute, take up a predictable sizes in memory, and map directly onto the hardware operations of the processor.

 ### Signed and Unsigned

-Every integer type is either **signed** (can represent negative numbers) or **unsigned** (only zero and positive numbers).
+Every integer type is either **signed** (can represent both positive and negative numbers) or **unsigned** (only zero and positive numbers).

 A signed 8-bit integer uses one of its bits to indicate the sign, leaving 7 bits for the magnitude.
 This gives a range of −128 to +127.
 An unsigned 8-bit integer uses all 8 bits for the value, giving a range of 0 to 255.
+Both can store 256 numeric states, but half of them are negative when using signed integers.

 Most quantities in embedded programming are naturally non-negative — pin numbers, ADC readings, elapsed times, PWM duty cycles — so unsigned